prazwolp/InfoSec101/Tools/01Whatismetasploit.md

 $` CWE 79 - improperly neutralizing input when generating web pages (cross-site scripting) `

 $` CWE 89 - improperly neutralizing special elements in the SQL command (SQL injection) `

+In order to update Kali linux we have to type in

+$`sudo apt update && apt upgrade`

+In order to remove the unnecessary packages we use

+$`apt autoremove`